openstack-archive/tripleo-incubator/notes.md

 VM (on Ubuntu)
 ==============

+(There are detailed instructions available below, the overview and configuration sections provide background information).

 Overview:
 * Setup a VM that is your bootstrap node
 * Setup N VMs to pretend to be your cluster